by John Ellis

 Like on that soccer field, there are times when she seems to need only her own internal approval.
 Danita and I missed her kindergarten graduation, because she deliberately failed to give us the packet of information about it her teacher sent home.
 At the end of last year, while I was riding herd over a much-needed room-cleaning (as organized as her brain is, her bedroom and personal spaces are terrific disasters), I found out that she had won Student of the Month for September of that year.
 She didn’t care enough about the award to let us know.
 There have been multiple times when we’ve either found out after the fact or secondhand from others that she has won awards, been honored for something or other, or accomplished something extra praise-worthy.
 She hated winning her school’s art competition every year and, after the first year, refused to go to the district-wide art show where her pieces were displayed.

 However, even in all that, there is a deep need for acceptance that wars with her independence.
-Before my mom died, she told me, “Out of all my children, you’re the one I always worried about the most because you feel so deeply.”
+Before she died, my mom told me, “John, out of all my children, you’re the one I always worried about the most because you feel so deeply.”
 I now understand what she meant, because that’s Infinity.
 She sees everything.
 Intellectually understands everything.
 Yet, not only is she still a child, she also has the soul of an artist that doesn’t allow her to distance herself from anything.
 She feels deeply in ways that would terrify me if I didn’t have faith in the Sovereign Creator of the Universe.

 Now, at 13, Infinity is complicated, driven, and frightening.
 I am acutely aware that the day is quickly approaching when her intellect will roar past mine and I will struggle to answer her questions and challenges (it’s been years since I’ve been able to help her with her math homework).
 Danita and I are alternately proud and saddened by her fierce independence, knowing that our baby girl is swiftly approaching the day when she will take her superior brain and uncommon drive out into the world with the goal to conquer everyone and everything.
 The rest of y’all better hope that she’s benevolent, because there’s a small yet real chance that she’s going to be your dictator.